What’s in store for 2020

 We took a presentation of the project to SAPA via Country Arts SA in Noarlunga at The Hopgood Theatre in June.

-We have also been asked to present for the History Trust, November 2 in the lead up to the 2019 History Festival.
+We were also asked to present a short set for the History Trust, at their Making History Conference, November 2.
+This, an apt lead up to the 2019 SA History Festival.

 After farewelling Matt and Elizabeth in 2017, we were tasked with finding a new team and writing new material.
 We welcomed Gem Phillips, Trish Drioli, Satomi Ohnishi and Ashley Turner to the line up and created a brand new show.
 2018 Fringe Festival was witness to the new project title as Adelaide songs – Director’s Cut